 ABSTRACT: When we repent of our sins and accept the call to be a disciple, there is an adventure set out before us.
-Adventures often involve hardship, and the Christian adventure is no different. mortification of one’s self is clearly part of the call to Christian discipleship.
+Adventures often involve hardship, and the Christian adventure is no different.
+Mortification of one’s self is part of the call to Christian discipleship.

 Adventure (the struggle)

 I will share about the adventure of being a disciple and compare it to a strenuous mountain climb.
 The adventure where you prepare and with challenge achieve a strived for goal.

-High Adventure is divided into two parts—the preparation and doing the challenge.
-The Christian adventure is much the same we need to prepare then we need to act.
+High adventure is divided into two parts—the preparation and doing the challenge.
+The Christian adventure is much the same.
+We need to prepare, and then we need to act.
 Make a plan, make preparations, do the necessary training hikes to get ready for the big adventure.

-In accepting the call to be a disciple that is to accept Jesus adventure plan, we must first commit ourselves to leave all sin behind.
-I do not accept that we all fall at least 7 times a day.
+In accepting the call to be a disciple that is to accept Jesus’ adventure plan, we must first commit ourselves to leave all sin behind.
+I do not accept that we all fall at least seven times a day.
 To do this, we must practice at least these three things—1.
 Frequent confession so someone we can be accountable to.
-2. Mortification of our bodies already required of all Catholics on every Friday and 3.
+2. Mortification of our bodies already required of all Catholics every Friday and 3.
 Developing a relationship in prayer that you avoid sin so as not to damage your relationship with God.
 Mortification takes many forms, but it is necessary for spiritual maturity.
-Mortification is a voluntary suffering.
-Suffering can have two effects the first and necessary step is to overcome sin in our own lives that is to become saints.
+Mortification is voluntary suffering.
+Suffering can have two effects.
+The first and necessary step is to overcome sin in our own lives that is to become saints.
 Suffering is one of the real ways to reach this goal because it helps us overcome our selfish desires.